 The Access Program is an alternative entry into Calvin College for those students who do not meet admission standards but whose records indicate that they could develop into successful college students.
-Admission into this program is determined by the Committee on Admissions and is based on high school grades, high school coursework, ACT/SAT scores, and recommendations.
+Admission into this program is determined by the Committee on Admissions and is based on high school grades, high school course work, ACT/SAT I scores, and recommendations.
 Enrollment by means of this program is limited each year to a specific number of first-year students.

-After a student has been selected to be part of the Access Program, placement tests in English and mathematics are given to determine whether review coursework is necessary in either or both areas.
-All Access students are required to take ASC 006: Methods and Motivation for College Study.
+After a student has been selected to be part of the Access Program, placement tests in English and mathematics are given to determine whether review course work is necessary in either or both areas.
+All Access students are required to take ASC 006: College Thinking and Learning.
 This course, a 2 semester hour, non-credit course, is taken concurrently with a reading-lecture course in which the student learns to apply what is taught in ASC 006.

 Students in the Access Program are assigned to special academic advisors who are familiar with the program requirements and the methods by which academic progress can be attained.
 Typically, Access students are very involved in the program during their first semester; additional follow-up may occur during the second semester.
+Please see additional information under Office of Student Academic Services on page 16 and Academic Services on page 111.